oneapi-src/oneDPL/documentation/library_guide/parallel_api/execution_policies.rst

 According to `the oneAPI specification
 <https://uxlfoundation.github.io/oneAPI-spec/spec/elements/oneDPL/source/index.html>`_,
 |onedpl_long| (|onedpl_short|) provides execution policies semantically aligned with the C++ standard,
-also referred to as *standard aligned* or *host execution policies*, and the *device execution policies* to run data parallel computations on heterogeneous systems.
+referred to as *standard aligned* or *host execution policies*, as well as *device execution policies* to run data parallel computations on heterogeneous systems.

 The execution policies are defined in the ``oneapi::dpl::execution`` namespace and provided in the ``oneapi/dpl/execution`` header.
 The policies have the following meaning:

 ====================== =====================================================
-Policy Value or Type   Description
+Policy Name / Type     Description
 ====================== =====================================================
 ``seq``                The standard aligned policy for sequential execution.
 ---------------------- -----------------------------------------------------
-``unseq``              The standard aligned policy for unsequenced SIMD execution.
+``unseq``              The standard aligned policy for possible unsequenced SIMD execution.
                        This policy requires user-provided functions to be SIMD-safe.
 ---------------------- -----------------------------------------------------
-``par``                The standard aligned policy for parallel execution by multiple threads.
+``par``                The standard aligned policy for possible parallel execution by multiple threads.
 ---------------------- -----------------------------------------------------
 ``par_unseq``          The standard aligned policy with the combined effect of ``unseq`` and ``par``.
 ---------------------- -----------------------------------------------------